2015 Beersheba bus station shooting: Attack

+Victims

+Haftom Zarhum, who was believed to be a second shooter, was killed in the attack after being shot by police and assaulted by Israeli bystanders.
+An autopsy determined that Zarhum died of gunshot wounds, not of injuries inflicted by the mob.

+Twelve people, including Zarhum, who died of his wounds a few hours later, and four police officers, were hospitalized.
 At least one of the wounded Israeli soldiers, 19-year-old Daniel Harush, was shot and critically injured by a fellow security officers who mistook him for a terrorist.
 At least four of the injured were police officers.

-Investigations
+Perpetrator

 Initially, Israeli authorities thought that the attacker had accomplices.

-Attacker
+Initial Palestinian media reports had misidentified the gunman as one Asam al-Araj of Shuafat.

-The gunman was identified by authorities as 21-year-old Muhand al-Okabi (Mohind al-Okbi, Muhannad al-Aqabi), an Israeli from the Bedouin town of Hura in the Negev.
+The gunman was identified by authorities as 21-year-old Muhand al-Okabi (Mohind al-Okbi, Muhannad al-Aqabi, Muhanad al-Uqbi), an Israeli from the Bedouin town of Hura in the Negev.
 His mother was an immigrant from Gaza who gained citizenship under the Israeli family reunification law after marrying an Israeli citizen.
 The New York Times describes the involvement of Israeli Bedouin in terrorism as "unusual".

-Initial Palestinian media reports had misidentified the gunman as one Asam al-Araj of Shuafat.

 The attacker's cellphone contained photographs of weapons, Hamas militants, and material related to his plan to attack the bus station.
 According to co-workers, the perpetrator had expressed confidence that ISIS would soon conquer Israel.

 The shooter's brother, 20-year-old Omar al-Okabi, allegedly knew that Muhand had acquired a gun and that he had increasingly radical beliefs.
 He was indicted by the Beersheba Magistrate's Court for failing to prevent his brother from carrying out the attack.

-Lax Security
+Investigation

-Police investigation of the attack found that the contractor operating the bus station didn't provide adequate security.
+Police investigation of the attack found that the contractor operating the bus station did not provide adequate security.
 The company was required to have eleven guards, but only seven were on duty, and the guards failed to properly screen individuals entering the bus station.